How Does the Federal Solar Tax Credit Work?

 If the solar tax credit exceeds my tax liability, will I get a refund?

-The solar tax credit is nonrefundable, which means it cannot result in a refund if the individual's tax credit exceeds their liability.
-Instead, the leftover amount can be carried over to the following year.
+The solar tax credit is nonrefundable, which means it can’t result in a refund if the individual's tax credit exceeds their liability.
+Instead, the leftover amount can generally be carried over to the next year.

-Do other clean energy incentives I get affect my federal tax credit?
+Do state or other incentives affect my federal tax credit?

-Typically, tax credits from the state do not affect your federal tax credit and vice versa.
+Typically, tax credits from the state don’t affect your federal tax credit and vice versa, though other subsidies or rebates may need to be subtracted.
 However, a large state tax credit could affect the overall taxable income from the state, which would affect your federal tax return.
 This means the amount you claim for your state tax credit will be taxable on your federal tax return.

 Can you claim the solar tax credit twice?